Unleveled-Network/craftconomy3/README.md

 A Economy plugin for Bukkit &amp; Canary Recode!

-This is a fork from [greatman/craftconomy3](https://github.com/greatman/craftconomy3) Fell free to contribute with pull requests to improve Craftconomy.
+This is a fork from [greatman/craftconomy3](https://github.com/greatman/craftconomy3) Feel free to contribute with pull requests to improve Craftconomy.

-PLEASE NOTE THIS BUILD USES A CUSTOMISED AND INCLUDED VERSION OF Greatmans Tools found [here](https://github.com/pavog/craftconomy3/tree/master/src/main/java/com/greatmancode/tools)
+PLEASE NOTE THIS BUILD USES A CUSTOMISED AND INCLUDED VERSION OF Greatmans Tools found [here](https://github.com/pavog/craftconomy3/tree/master/src/main/java/com/greatmancode/craftconomy3/tools)

 ## Current Development Version : 3.5.4-SNAPSHOT